Agantuk: Production

-Agantuk became Satyajit Ray's last film.
+Agantuk is Satyajit Ray's last film.
 He died on 23 April 1992, at the age of 70.
 The film was a joint Indian-French production with financial backing from Gérard Depardieu's DD Productions, Canal+ and a couple of other French companies.
 Depardieu is credited as executive producer.

 Reception

 The film was critically acclaimed upon its release.
 The film ranked 2nd on Cahiers du Cinéma's Top 10 Films of the Year List in 1992.
 Leah Garchik of San Francisco Chronicle wrote the film "is a fitting ending to Ray's 30-film career — it was Film of the Year in India in 1992 — a strong and underlined summing- up statement about capital-M Man and capital-C Civilization."
 Hal Hinson of Washington Post wrote the film "shows all the virtues of a master artist in full maturity."
 Vincent Canby of New York Times wrote about the film "A small, gentle, exquisitely realized comedy about, among other things, family loyalties and trust in a world in which traditions have been devalued."